TylerYep/torchinfo/README.md

   - Changes should be backward compatible with Python 3.6, but this is subject to change in the future.
   - Run `pip install -r requirements-dev.txt`.
 We use the latest versions of all dev packages.
   - Run `pre-commit install`.
-  - To use auto-formatting tools, check out `.pre-commit-config.yaml`.
+  - To use auto-formatting tools, use `pre-commit run -a`.
   - To run unit tests, run `pytest`.

 # References